containers/buildah/docs/buildah-bud.md

 **--squash**

-Squash newly built layers into a single new layer.
-Buildah does not currently support caching so this is a NOOP.
+Squash all of the new image's layers (including those inherited from a base image) into a single new layer.

 **--tag, -t** *imageName*